Tanujajasti/code-challenge/README.md

     1. Install the required tools and libraries
     2. To launch the virtual environment, run `pipenv shell`
-    3. To insert Data run `python insert_data.py`
+    3. To insert Data, run `python insert_data.py`
-    4. To start the API run `python app.py` which will start the Flask server and integrate with SQLite DB
+    4. To start the API, run `python app.py` which will start the Flask server and integrate with SQLite DB
     5. Import the Postman Collection and run the examples, below are the Sample API requests
         a. http://127.0.0.1:5000/api/weather/stats?year=2014
         b. http://127.0.0.1:5000/api/weather/stats?year=2014&station_id=USC00110338